lehtojo/vivid/README.md

 # Vivid
 Small self-hosted and dependency-free compiler for a programming language focusing on comfortability with a nice mix of powerful features.

+**Note: This is the project for the first compiler version and there's a [self-hosted](https://github.com/lehtojo/vivid-2) version with more capabilities**

 ## Installation

 ### Precompiled binaries